 Degree Programs Offered at Port Gamble S’Klallam:

 We are a small campus, with a staff committed to excellence and knowledgeable in their area of study.
-We have:
+We are fortunate to have:

 Welcome to our Site, on-line or in person.
 We offer services to the Port Gamble S’Klallam Tribal and Suquamish Tribal communities, as well as to the greater Kitsap County Region.
 We do have independent learning students from around the Puget Sound and Olympic Peninsula region as well.
 All are warmly welcomed here.

 Francine Swift, MC, University of Washington: certified teacher, S’Klallam language, NWIC Site Manager, Port Gamble S’Klallam.